 Towards the end of 1981 the company returned to newly commissioned work.
 In Yoga Class, the novelist Rose Tremain gently explored how members of a local authority yoga class begin to share and reflect on their experiences.
-It was folowed in 1982 by Melissa Murray’s historical epic, The Execution, which focused on the 1881 assassination of Tsar Alexander II [and questions about revolutionary violence].
-It looked and sounded beautifully Russian [(with costumes by Gemma Jackson and music by Lindsay Cooper)], but its three and a half hour playing time proved difficult for touring.
-When the planned trip to Australia fell through, the high cost of its large cast and long rehearsal period [its high production costs] left the company in financial difficulties, at a time when arts funding was already coming under pressure from the Conservative government.
+It was followed in 1982 by Melissa Murray’s historical epic, The Execution.
+Focused on the 1881 assassination of Tsar Alexander II and addressing questions about revolutionary violence, it also looked and sounded beautifully Russian, with costumes by Gemma Jackson and music by Lindsay Cooper.
+But its three and a half hour playing time proved difficult for touring.
+When the planned trip to Australia fell through, the high cost of its large cast and long rehearsal period left the company in financial difficulties, at a time when arts funding was already coming under pressure from the Conservative government.

 For the next couple of years, consequently, small cast productions became a necessity.
 But they turned out to include some of the company’s most imaginative and well-received shows.
 First came Franca Rama and Dario Fo’s The Fourth Wall, translated by Gillian Hanna, about the women of the Baader-Meinhoff gang, with Paolo Dionisotti enacting the text while Maggie Nichols sang in improvised counterpoint.
 It was followed by Calamity, by Bryony Lavery, in which Quiet Kate and Madame Moustache join Calamity Jane in a three-wagon train across the Wild West.
 Hugely entertaining, its 1983 tour was followed by longer runs at the Tricycle Theatre in London and the Citizens Theatre in Glasgow, and invited performances at the 1984 International Theatre Festival in Rome.